-Choose whole foods that are nutrient dense and not processed are ideal.
+Choose whole foods that are nutrient dense and not processed.
 It is important to ensure adequate carbohydrate and protein in your meals.

 4. If you live further away, you should pack food the night before.
 Here are some post-workout snack ideas: